Paid Family and Medical Leave

 - and businesses continue to thrive.

 Washington’s paid family and medical leave program will work like insurance.
 Workers and their employers have begun paying a small premium with each paycheck.
-Beginning January 1, 2020, an employee can take 12 weeks of paid family leave – and in some cases up to 18 weeks – which includes caring for a newborn or newly-adopted child or a family member with a serious health condition.
+Beginning January 1, 2020, an employee can take 12 weeks of paid family leave – and in some cases up to 18 weeks – which includes caring for a newborn, foster placement or newly-adopted child or a family member with a serious health condition.
 Workers can also take time to be with a family member injured in military service, or to deal with exigencies of military deployment.

 For a comic explaining the difference between sick leave and family and medical leave, click here.